ijlee2/embroider-toolbox/packages/analyze-ember-project-dependencies/README.md

 > [!IMPORTANT]
 >
-> The codemod uses a list of entities called `KNOWN_ENTITIES` to analyze implicit code.
-The list isn't meant to be exhaustive.
+> The codemod uses a list called `KNOWN_ENTITIES` to analyze implicit code.
+The list accounts for packages that live outside of your project.
+It isn't meant to be (and doesn't have to be) exhaustive.
 >
-> Please modify `KNOWN_ENTITIES` to account for packages specific to your project.
+> You can modify `KNOWN_ENTITIES` to get more accurate results.
 >
 > <details>
 >